Chris Rock declining to file police report over Oscars incident: LAPD - NewsBreak

 “The individual involved has declined to file a police report,” the LAPD said in a statement, which appeared to refer to the confrontation between Smith and Rock.

-“If the involved party desires a police report at a later date, LAPD will be available to complete an investigative report,” the statement said.Will Smith slaps Chris Rock at Oscars after joke about his wife
+“If the involved party desires a police report at a later date, LAPD will be available to complete an investigative report,” the statement said.Will Smith slaps Chris Rock during Oscars telecast over joke

 Just hours earlier on Sunday, “King Richard” star Smith interrupted Rock and slapped him onstage after the comedian made a joke about the actor’s wife, Jada Pinkett Smith, while presenting a trophy at the 94th annual awards show.